HunterMahmud/nova-tourism-client/README.md

 1. **Navbar:**
    - Contains website name and routes to various sections.
-   - Conditional display of login, register, logout, and profile pic based on user authentication.
+   - Conditional display of login, register, logout, and profile picture based on user logged in or not.
    - Conditional display of "My List" and "Add Tourist Spot" based on user login status.

-   - **Sub-features:**
-     - Login and Register functionality with Firebase authentication system.
-     - Login with Google and GitHub options.

 2. **Login Page:**
    - Email and password-based login with Firebase authentication.